 Faster Than Light?
 No Problem!

 When exposed to a suitably energetic electric field, the X particle in one communicator would cause its entangled partner in the other communicator to flip from sine to square, and vice-versa, regardless of distance.
 Since we control the 'S' parameter, this would be how we could transmit a digital code from point A to point B. This communication would be faster than light, and it would actually be more challenging to make this system work slower than light!
-Of course, there's that whole problem of acquiring (or stealing) a pair of X particles from some unsuspecting multiverse... sigh.
+Of course, there's that whole problem of acquiring (or stealing) a pair of X particles from some unsuspecting alternate universe... sigh.
 Why couldn't a guy ever catch a break?

 The spark of creativity